The original source of the quote is uncertain, but the words have stayed with me since I first heard them in seminary many years ago.

 “Form a human chain,” she shouted, and others took up the chant.

 The chain began forming.
 First there were five volunteers, then 15, then dozens more as the rescue mission grew more desperate.
-Some volunteers couldn’t swim, but became part of the chain in shallow waters.
+Volunteers who couldn’t swim, became part of the chain in shallow waters.
+Stronger swimmers took the chain farther from shore.

 As the chain formed, Jessica Simmons and her husband Derek swam past the more than 80 human links, and headed for the stranded swimmers.